Structured identification of multivariable modal systems: Structured identification of modal models

+The function \( \mathbf{h}_i \) links the modal and additive parameterizations of the \( i \)th flexible mode, with \( i = 1,\ldots,n_{\mathrm{flex}} \).
+The mapping includes the relation between eigenvalues and quadratic denominator parameters and the construction of the rank-2 numerator matrices from the complex mode-shape vectors.
+Specifically,

-where the first two entries relate the denominator coefficients and the last two entries the numerator matrices of each flexible mode.
-Since each mode is parameterized independently, the Jacobian in~\eqref{eq: jacobian} takes a block-diagonal form
+where the first two entries correspond to the denominator coefficients, and the last two entries correspond to the numerator matrices.} Since each mode is parameterized independently, the Jacobian in~\eqref{eq: jacobian} takes a block-diagonal form

 where \( \mathbf{S} \) denotes the Jacobian of~\eqref{eq: parameter map 1}, and \( \mathbf{X}_i \) corresponds to the Jacobian of~\eqref{eq: parameter map 2}.
 The derivation of the Jacobians relies on the following identity, applicable to vectors and matrices of compatible dimensions